 Not including alt-text or an image description

-- Add captions to photos to ensure that individuals will understand what is going on in the picture.
+- Add alt-text to photos to ensure users understand what is going on in the picture.

 Sharing images with text on them, especially those with small text

 Assistive technology cannot read text on images.
 It’s burned onto the image file like an iron on t-shirt and cannot differentiate the two.
 Small font is hard for many people to read, especially on mobile devices.

 If a post uses an image that is text-heavy – for example, an event announcement or a statement from the college – make sure that the information is also presented in another way so it is accessible to a screen reader.
 Even better, consider not using the text graphic at all – we find posts with powerful photos result in higher engagement anyway.

 Color contrast, especially in stories on Instagram or Facebook